B.2.f. Residential Life Policies

 - The use of portable fire pits is prohibited.

-- Possession and or use of grills, electric grills, camp stoves, and portable fire pits are prohibited on campus unless utilizing approved, college provided grills or fireplaces with prior approval from Residential Life and the office of Environmental Health, Safety, and Compliance.
-Grills used by approved caterers are excepted from this policy.
+- Possession and or use of grills, electric grills, camp stoves, and portable or erected fire pits are prohibited on or in campus property.
+Approved college provided grills or fireplaces with prior approval from Events Management, Middlebury Fire Department, and the Office of Environmental Health, Safety, and Compliance are exempt from this policy.

-- Lighting a fire without an authorized fire permit, inside or outside of buildings, other than smoking in authorized outdoor spaces, is prohibited.
+- Lighting a fire, including possession of or use of a grill, without an authorized fire permit, inside or outside of buildings, other than smoking in authorized outdoor spaces, is prohibited.
 Outdoor fires may be approved for the Atwater Dining outdoor fireplace and The Knoll (Organic Farm) in Cornwall.
 Outside burning in other locations requires advance review and approval from Middlebury College and the Town of Middlebury.
 The location must be reserved and Middlebury College Burn Permit approvals must be obtained in advance of the event.

 - Several College residence halls and lounges have working fireplaces which are inspected annually.
 Fireplaces deemed safe for use can be confirmed by emailing facmanage@middlebury.edu.
 Fires in fireplaces should never be unattended and there should always be a fire extinguisher present in the vicinity when there is any fire in the fireplace.
 The use of chemical fire starters is prohibited.

-- Tampering with fire- or life-safety equipment is prohibited and subject to fines.
-These charges will be borne collectively by the residence hall if the responsible individual(s) cannot be identified.
+- Tampering with or using fire- or life-safety equipment for anything other than its intended purpose is prohibited and subject to fines.
+These charges will be borne collectively by the residence hall, room, or suite if the responsible individual(s) cannot be identified.
 “Fire- and life-safety equipment” includes fire alarms, fire doors, pull stations, extinguishers, hydrants, smoke detectors, smoke detector batteries, carbon monoxide detectors, and sprinklers.
+Examples of prohibited activities include but are not limited to hanging or adhering anything (clothing, decorations, lights, etc.) to or from fire and life safety equipment; accessing fire escapes for any purpose other than emergency egress from the building; exiting a building from any opening not specifically intended for egress; covering life safety equipment (smoke detectors, sprinklers, etc) in any manner; discharging fire extinguisher contents for non-fire suppression reasons; activating fire alarms or sprinkler systems without indicators of a fire or threat to safety.

 - Appliances that have exposed heating elements, including but not limited to toasters, toaster ovens, hot plates, sandwich makers, electric frying pans or grills, electric woks, deep fryers, popcorn poppers (other than hot air poppers) and irons without automatic shutoffs may not be used in student rooms.
 Air fryers, electric griddles or frying pans, waffle makers, and irons without an automatic shutoff may not be used in student rooms.
 Only small, dorm-sized, Energy Star-rated refrigerators and microwaves are permitted and need to be plugged directly into an outlet and not a powerstrip/surge protector.
 Small cooking appliances without exposed heating elements, such as rice cookers, steamers, and crockpots may be used in residential kitchen spaces.
 These items must be attended while in use.
 Such appliances may not be used in student rooms.
 Please also see a list of allowable items on the Residential Life webpage.